 The Pancreatic Cancer Support Group meets the fourth friday of every month at the UACC North Campus (3838 N. Campbell Ave, Room 1290/91).
 Patients, family and friends all welcome to attend and share.
 There will also be several guest speakers who will talk about their hopes for this group and the future of pancreatic cancer research and clinical trials.
 Call Lynn Barwick at (520) 694-1855 for more information.

-The mission of The University of Arizona Clinical Gastrointestinal Cancer Program is to provide state-of-the-art preventive, diagnostic and treatment services for patients at risk for, or those suffering from, gastrointestinal cancers.
+The University of Arizona Clinical Gastrointestinal Cancer Program provides state-of-the-art preventive, diagnostic and treatment services for patients at risk for, or those suffering from, gastrointestinal cancers.
 The American Cancer Society estimates that more than 170,000 US citizens will develop cancer of the digestive tract this year; 100,000 will die of it.
 Led by cancers of the colon, esophagus and pancreas, GI cancers account for more than 17 percent of US cancer deaths.

 Learn more - download the Gastrointestinal Cancer Program Fast Facts.